The chlorine wiki is divided into two: chlorine in animals and chlorine in soil and crops.

 Chlorine in soil and crop

 For sugar beets and cereals, chlorine is an important element.
 For potatoes, an excess of chlorine can lead to a decrease in production (lower underwater weight).
-Eurofins Agro's Fertilization Manager considers the various factors and provides advice for all soil types.
+Eurofins Agro's analysis Fertilization Manager considers the various factors and provides advice for all soil types.

 Normally, grass and grass silage contain an ample amount of chlorine.
 Cut corn, CCM, beer brush, sugar beet pulp and grains contain lower levels.